H-1B Visa Stamping at US Consulates Abroad

 Original Degree Certificates, Transcripts and Mark Sheets, A Letter from your H Employer confirming that a position still exists for you and the details of the position.

 Bring 1 extra copy of all of the above in the event the officer requests the same.

-If prior nonimmigrant employment in the US, bring proof that you maintained your status while in the US.
+If You Had Prior Nonimmigrant Employment in the U.S.-Prove That You Maintained StatusIf prior nonimmigrant employment in the US, bring proof that you maintained your status while in the US.
 For former F-1 Students, this includes all previous I-20s and W2s for EAD employment.
 For former H or L visa holders, bring your previous I-797s, evidence of your employment in the US, W-2s and pay slips.
 Prior H4 or L2 dependents, take evidence that your spouse maintained his/her status during your stay in the US as well as your marriage certificate.

-Once you attend the interview you can expect your passport to be returned in approximately 3-4 days.
+How Long Will it Take After the Interview to Receive my Passport?Once you attend the interview you can expect your passport to be returned in approximately 3-4 days.
 Therefore, it is recommended that you book your flight to the US only after you receive your passport with visa stamping.

-If you have any past criminal matters or have ever overstayed a visa in the US, seek counsel before you attend the interview.
+Deal With Criminal Matters Before You Depart the U.S.If you have any past criminal matters or have ever overstayed a visa in the US, seek counsel before you attend the interview.
 Criminal matters can greatly delay visa processing.
 If you have a past crime, you must acquire a certified final disposition for the case and ensure you take that with you to the Consulate.